bhumish/bhumish.github.io/_pages/about.md

 #### Reported a security vulnerability in the website & mobile apps for a global restaurant chain (Oct 2018)

 * This was a vulnerability related to session management and data validation, which allowed to enter into any user's account.

+#### Received a Certificate of Appreciation from Jio - CISO for helping secure the payment and media applications (Aug 2018)

+#### Received a Certificate of Appreciation from Jio - CISO for developing and managing the internal knowledge portal and integrating different devices with SIEM (Aug 2016)